openshift/enhancements/enhancements/cluster-logging/cluster-logging-es-rollover-data-design.md

    </elasticsearch_index_name>
 ```
 #### Deprecations
-* The Curator Cronjob deployed by the `cluster-logging-operator` will be removed.
+* The Curator Cronjob deployed by the `cluster-logging-operator` will be deprecated and eventually removed.
 The responsibilities for curation will be subsumed by
  implementation of Elasticsearch rollover management.
 * Curation configuration by namespace is no longer configurable and is restricted to cluster
 wide settings associated with log type